-In an effort to meet the orthopedic needs in our community, OrthoCarolina began increasing access to our clinics on Monday, May 4, 2020.
+In an effort to meet the orthopedic needs in our community, OrthoCarolina began increasing your access to our clinics on Monday, May 4, 2020.
 As an essential business, the decision to increase access to care is based on careful consideration and understanding of the needs of the orthopedic and physical therapy patients in the communities we serve.
 We understand that orthopedic conditions are not put on hold during a pandemic, and we appreciate your patience as we navigate solutions to provide the same world-class care you’ve come to know in the safest way possible.

 Welcoming patients back into our offices safely remains our top priority.
 As you prepare for your upcoming appointment, know that OrthoCarolina continues to implement rigorous disinfecting measures between visits in all of our clinics.
 We have taken the necessary steps to ensure compliance with social distancing recommendations throughout each patient visit.
 Although your appointment may look different, you can rest easy knowing you are still receiving the same, unmatched orthopedic and physical therapy care.

 To provide the safest environment for our patients and care team, we have implemented the following measures:

-- All patients, essential visitors, and care team members are required to wear a mask or face covering over their nose and mouth prior to entering.
+- All patients, visitors, and care team members are required to wear a mask or face covering over their nose and mouth prior to entering.

 - Reducing the volume of patients seen at each clinic.